BTC, ETH, BNB, MATIC, FTM By Cointelegraph - Up News Info

-$63,000 is another level of interest for traders because the stock-to-flow creator PlanB, projected this level as the “worst-case scenario” for October.
+Another level of interest for traders is $63,000 because the stock-to-flow creator PlanB projected this level as the “worst-case scenario” for October.
 In the recent past, PlanB’s worst-case theory was proven to be correct in August and September.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.